 Technical writers also find employment in government agencies that conduct scientific research.
 Technical writers can write papers, Journal articles and press releases for their employers.
 This field offers a wide range of opportunities for physics majors who love science but don’t necessarily want to work as scientists.

+What can I do with a BS in physics?
 This can be an exciting choice for recent physics graduates.
-Many employers will require advanced degrees but there may be other opportunities for entry level jobs for students with a bachelors in physics.
+Many employers will require advanced degrees but there may be other opportunities for entry-level jobs for students with a bachelor’s in physics.

 Accelerator operators control massive particle accelerators and work on the cutting edge of theoretical physics.
 In this role, physics graduates bombard subatomic particles hoping for a glimpse of what makes the universe work the way it does.
 A solid understanding of both applied and theoretical physics might get students in the door.
 There’s a lengthy on the job training period and tremendous stakes in getting the job right.

-Physics graduates with a dual degree in education can become high school or elementary science teachers.
-Those who enjoy igniting passion in children for scientific topics will do well in this field.
+What do you do with a physics degree?
+Physics graduates with a dual degree in education can become high school physics or elementary science teachers.
+Those who enjoy igniting passion in children and young people for scientific topics will do well in this field.
 With a physics degree, graduates can teach earth science, physics in mathematics to elementary and secondary students.
 With a master’s degree, graduates can become associate professors at universities and work towards their doctoral degree and attaining tenure.

 Seismologists study earthquakes and try to predict the conditions that will generate quakes in populated areas.
 This is a multidisciplinary field that requires a deep understanding of weather, geology and physics.
 If studying how tsunamis and landslides work appeals to a student, they will do well in this field.
 Students who wish to become seismologists should also have an affinity for equipment as they will work with sensitive scientific gear and often have to work in the field.